Surajkumar4-source/Setting_Up_VPC_in_AWS/README.md

-# Step-by-Step Guide: Setting Up a VPC with One Public and One Private Subnet in AWS
+# Setting Up a VPC (Virtual Private Cloud) in AWS with One Public and One Private Subnet.
 ### Step 1: Create a VPC
 #### 1. Login to AWS Console: Go to AWS Management Console and log in.
 #### 2. Navigate to VPC: In the AWS Management Console, search for "VPC" and click on the VPC service under "Networking & Content Delivery."